-In this tutorial, we will show you how you can install RPM packages on Ubuntu.
+We will show you how to install RPM packages on Ubuntu.
 Debian-based systems such as Ubuntu and RedHat-based systems such as CentOS are mostly similar in their design.
 However, there are a few differences here and there.
 For example, RedHat-based systems use .rpm files for representing software packages, while Debian-based systems use .deb files.
 These file types differ from one another in their design, and cannot be installed outside of their respective type of operating systems (e.g. installing a .deb file on CentOS, or installing a .rpm file on Ubuntu).
 However, there are ways to port these packages to other types of systems.
+Installing RPM packages on Ubuntu is a fairly easy task if you carefully follow the guide below.
+Let’s get started!

 There are two ways to install an RPM package: either by converting the .rpm file into a .deb file or by installing the .rpm file directly.
 Both methods are fairly simple, but installing RPM packages on a Debian-based system can lead to some issues, depending on the software being installed (more on this down below).